-Some of the most concerning cleanup and restoration situations in Houston, are those involving biohazards.
+Some of the most concerning cleanup and restoration situations in Houston, TX are those involving biohazard cleanup.
 When dangerous biological or chemical contaminants aren’t handled appropriately, there is a significant risk of health hazards.
-A trained technician from United Water Restoration of Houston is prepared to thoroughly clean, sanitize, and deodorize an area exposed to biohazards.
-These substances may include
+A trained technician from United Water Restoration is prepared to thoroughly clean, sanitize, and deodorize an area exposed to biohazards.
+These substances may include:

 The scenes of accidents or the remains of a crime scene can be difficult to approach.
 Our technicians have received specialized training to deal with the emotional and potentially dangerous circumstances.